Jon-Bright/plantprism/doc/mqtt.md

 The following keys have been seen in state reports:

-* `connected`, boolean.
-Whether the Plantcube currently has an active MQTT connection.
 * `cooling`, boolean.
 Whether the cooling pump is currently running.
 * `door`, boolean.
 Whether the door is open.
 * `firmware_ncu`, integer, Unix timestamp.
 Firmware version of the ESP8266.